 \section{Introduction}

-Since the discovery of a resonance with a mass of approximately 125 GeV at the Large Hadron Collider (LHC) in 2012~\cite{Aad:2012tfa, Chatrchyan:2012ufa}, the substantial subsequent studies of its properties with the data set collected during the LHC Run 1 period from 2009 to 2012 and the LHC Run 2 period from 2015 to 2018 have firmly confirmed the compatibility of the resonance with the spin-zero and parity-even SM Higgs boson which appears in the spontaneously broken gauge theory where the electroweak interactions are governed by the SU(2)$_L \times {\rm U(1)}_Y$ symmetry group~\cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm}. \footnote{ Note that the gauge and fermion sectors of the SM have been already well probed with great precision both theoretically and experimentally as can be checked with the reference book~Ref.$\,$\cite{PDG2020}.} At the present time we are on a watershed peak for exploring a new territory of particle physics through the Higgs landscape.
+Since the discovery of a resonance with a mass of approximately 125 GeV at the Large Hadron Collider (LHC) in 2012~\cite{Aad:2012tfa, Chatrchyan:2012ufa}, the substantial subsequent studies of its properties have been carried out with the data set collected during the LHC Run 1 period from 2009 to 2012 and the LHC Run 2 period from 2015 to 2018.
+They have firmly confirmed the compatibility of the resonance with the spin-zero and parity-even SM Higgs boson which appears in the spontaneously broken gauge theory where the electroweak interactions are governed by the SU(2)$_L \times {\rm U(1)}_Y$ gauge symmetry group~\cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm}. \footnote{ Note that the gauge and fermion sectors of the SM have been already well probed with great precision both theoretically and experimentally as can be checked with the particle physics reference book~Ref.$\,$\cite{PDG2020}.} At the present time we are on a watershed peak for exploring a new territory of particle physics through the Higgs landscape.

-The rates and differential measurements of all the possible production and decay channels of the resonance state so far are consistent with those predicted in the SM within experimental and theoretical uncertainties~\cite{Aad:2019mbh,Sirunyan:2018koj}.
+The total and differential rate measurements of all the possible production and decay channels of the resonance state so far are consistent with those predicted in the SM within experimental and theoretical uncertainties~\cite{Aad:2019mbh,Sirunyan:2018koj}.
 The mass of the Higgs boson has been measured at the per-mille precision level, mainly through the high-resolution decay modes with four-lepton and di-photon final states~\cite{Aad:2015zhl,Sirunyan:2020xwk}.
-Furthermore, the couplings of the Higgs boson not only to the gauge bosons and but also to the charged fermions of the third generation~\cite{Aad:2015vsa,Sirunyan:2017khh,Sirunyan:2018kst,Aaboud:2018gay, Aaboud:2018urx} and, recently, to the muons~\cite{Aad:2020xfq,Sirunyan:2020two} were established independently and unambiguously.
-Based on the observational facts, we will call the discovered resonance particle as the SM-like Higgs boson wherever appropriate in the following.
+Furthermore, the couplings of the Higgs boson to the gauge bosons and the charged fermions of the third generation~\cite{Aad:2015vsa,Sirunyan:2017khh,Sirunyan:2018kst,Aaboud:2018gay, Aaboud:2018urx} and, recently, to the muons~\cite{Aad:2020xfq,Sirunyan:2020two} were established independently and unambiguously.
+Based on the observational facts, we call the discovered resonance particle as the SM-like Higgs boson wherever appropriate in the following.